spantaleev/sijax-python/docs/comet.rst

 ------------------------

-The response object (``obj_response``) for functions registered with Comet is an instance of :class:`sijax.plugin.comet.CometResponse.CometResponse`, which doesn't provide any more functionality than the default :class:`sijax.response.BaseResponse.BaseResponse` class used for regular functions, apart from the internal changes, which make streaming possible.
+The response object (``obj_response``) for functions registered with Comet is an instance of :class:`sijax.plugin.comet.CometResponse`, which doesn't provide any more functionality than the default :class:`sijax.response.BaseResponse` class used for regular functions, apart from the internal changes, which make streaming possible.